arnab-raychaudhari/RedBrandCanners-Decision-Optimization/README.md

 • Explained Michell Gordon's reasoning
 • Is it worth buying additional B tomatoes at 18 cents per pound?

+<h4>Solution:</h4>

+RBC has already procured <b>2,400,000 pounds</b> of grade B tomatoes at <b>18 cents per pound</b>.
+Any additional purchase of grade B tomatoes would only be a sensible decision if it helps in increasing profit.
+Upon reviewing the Sensitivity Analysis report, we noticed that the Slack against the Supply coefficient of <b>2400</b> is <b>0</b>, proving that we have a binding constraint.
+Any further increase in supply up to the upper range of <b>3018.33 pounds</b> may result in an increase in profitability.
+A unit increase in grade B tomato supply can provide us with an additional <b>$173.67</b> worth of profit.
+To validate this hypothesis, we changed the supply constraint B coefficient from <b>2400 to 2401</b> and executed a new model.
+As expected, the optimal objective changed from <b>$683,388 to $683,562</b>, representing an increase of approximately <b>$173</b>.

 5. <b>Closing down production lines</b>

 Starting up the production line for each of the products entails a substantial set-up cost.
 Dan Tucker